TheG-Meister/unsighted-randomeister/README.md

 - Random locations of objects such as item crystals, enemies, dig spots and fish spots
 - Plandomiser (custom game world) settings

-If you have any ideas, feel free to share them with me via the [Contact] methods below, or by opening an issue!
+If you have any ideas, feel free to share them with me via the contact methods below, or by opening an issue!

 ## Contact